-- 239. The methodology, for proposing that Incremental Interconnection Point Capacity should be released, will compare the net present value50 of proposed capacity commitments against the estimated increase in allowed revenue from the project (calculated in accordance with the Generic Revenue Driver Methodology Statement). - 240.
-National Grid will, for the years in question, determine the following parameters: - (a) The net present value of the capacity commitments, calculated as the quantity of proposed incremental Interconnection Point Capacity x estimated reserve price (subject to paragraph 242);
+- 230. The methodology, for proposing that Incremental Interconnection Point Capacity should be released, will compare the net present value of proposed capacity commitments against the estimated increase in allowed revenue from the project (calculated in accordance with the Generic Revenue Driver Methodology Statement). - 231.
+National Grid will, for the capacity profile agreed, determine the following parameters: - (a) The net present value of the capacity commitments, calculated as the quantity of proposed incremental Interconnection Point Capacity x estimated reserve price (subject to paragraph 242); - (b) the net present value of the estimated increase in allowed revenue, calculated in line with the Generic Revenue Driver Methodology Statement.
+This value will be provided as an estimate in the project proposal.

-50 A pre-tax real annual discount factor of 5.05% plus inflation (inflation will be taken from Ofgem's Price Control Financial Model, which is updated annually, hence not referenced here).
+&lt;sup>52 A pre-tax real annual discount factor of 5.05% plus inflation (inflation will be taken from Ofgem's Price Control Financial Model, which is updated annually, hence not referenced here).